timeyyy/orchestra.nvim/README.md

 #### News

- * (Distorition and delay)[https://github.com/timeyyy/orchestra.nvim/pull/2] fixed.
+ * [Distorition and delay](https://github.com/timeyyy/orchestra.nvim/pull/2) fixed.
 Many thanks IndicaInkwell!

 ## <a id="introduction"></a>Introduction

-Orchestra.nvim is a plugin for nevim that lets you bind sound effects to different actions.
+Orchestra.nvim is a plugin for neovim that lets you bind sound effects to different actions.
 The motivation was mostly for fun but it seems useful for training good vim habits.
-You can literally hear unproductivy and when/where you could improve.
+You can literally hear unproductivity and when/where you could improve.